10.2. Red Hat Virtualization Host

 yum command is the only way to install additional packages and have them persist after an upgrade.

-RHVH features a Cockpit user interface for monitoring the host's resources and performing administrative tasks.
-Direct access to RHVH via SSH or console is not supported, so the Cockpit user interface provides a graphical user interface for tasks that are performed before the host is added to the Red Hat Virtualization Manager, such as deploying a self-hosted engine, and can also be used to run terminal commands via the Tools > Terminal sub-tab.
+RHVH features a Cockpit web interface for monitoring the host’s resources and performing administrative tasks.
+Direct access to RHVH via SSH or console is not supported, so the Cockpit web interface provides a graphical user interface for tasks that are performed before the host is added to the Red Hat Virtualization Manager, such as configuring networking and deploying a self-hosted engine, and can also be used to run terminal commands via the Terminal sub-tab.

 Custom boot kernel arguments can be added to Red Hat Virtualization Host using the

-sub-tab in the host's Cockpit user interface to use
+grubby tool makes persistent changes to the grub.cfg file.
+Navigate to the Terminal sub-tab in the host’s Cockpit web interface to use

-commands.
-See the Red Hat Enterprise Linux System Administrator's Guide
+grubby commands.
+See the Red Hat Enterprise Linux System Administrator’s Guide for more information.

-Red Hat strongly recommends not creating untrusted users on RHVH, as this can lead to exploitation of local security vulnerabilities.
+Do not create untrusted users on RHVH, as this can lead to exploitation of local security vulnerabilities.